skalingclouds/onetool-demo/README.md

 Here are some example commands you can use to get started:

 - What connections are available?
-- What models are supported for Quickbooks?
+- Send an email using gmail to john@doe.com
 - Create a new Shopify product
-- What fields are required for Gmail messages?
-- What caveats are there for Quickbooks Accounts?
+- Insert a new record into my Postgres database
+- Create a record in Airtable
-- What actions are supported for Attio contacts?
+- What actions are supported for Attio?
+- Search the web for the best restaurants in SF using Exa

 ## Support

-For support, please visit [picaos.com](https://picaos.com) or contact our support team.
+Read more about Pica OneTool in the [documentation](https://docs.picaos.com/sdk/vercel-ai) or contact us at [support@picaos.com](mailto:support@picaos.com).